chaos-mesh/website/versioned_docs/version-2.3.3/production-installation-using-helm.md

 :::note

 To ensure high availability, Chaos Mesh turns on `leader-election` feature by default.
-If you do not need to use this feature, you can manually turn it off through `--set controllerManager.leaderElection.enabled=false`.
+If you do not need to use this feature, you can manually turn it off through `--set controllerManager.leaderElection.enabled=false --set controllerManager.replicaCount=1`.

 :::